+Today, I wanted to write a brief blog post about the value of Twitter for archives and archivists.
 To the uninitiated, Twitter is a microblogging social media platform that allows you to "tweet," or broadcast, a message in 140 characters or less.
 This forced brevity can be a challenge to those among us who like to expand on thoughts beyond the 140 character limit, but it can also be a great way to make your message clear and direct.
 I do not like to use texting language or abbreviation when I compose a tweet, so this really forces me to be clear with my language, and economize my words in order to get to the heart of a particular subject.

 Initially, I was a skeptic of Twitter, but I overcame my reluctance with the realization that Twitter is an indispensable tool for connecting and networking with professional colleagues, sharing information and links to interesting stories found online, and promoting my work on The Posterity Project to a larger audience.
 On that later point, it is quite clear in viewing the analytics for my blog that my audience has increased dramatically since I opened my Twitter account.
 Twitter has provided me with more connections to interesting people and content than I could ever imagine by relying on blogging alone.

 But for me, the key value of Twitter is "reciprocity."
 I've learned so much from my professional colleagues on Twitter through their willingness to share information, and connect with me in a mutual exchange of knowledge and ideas.
 Sharing and "retweeting" content to your followers is a great way to network with professionals in your field, or simply connect with and learn from like-minded individuals.